HamedRashwan/Analysising-proudct-and-tips/README.md

 # Analysising proudct and tips
-Analyze gapminder , tibs and proudct dataset and provide dashboard using dash that explore and support your analytics
+Analyze gapminder , tibs and proudct dataset , provide data visualization and provide dashboard using dash that explore and support your analytics